NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 placing an [`ElectricalSeries`](https://nwb-schema.readthedocs.io/en/latest/format.html#electricalseries) object in `/acquisition` that holds voltage traces for a multichannel recording, consider simply naming that object `"ElectricalSeries"`.
-This is the `default_name` for that object, and naming it like this will increase your chances that analysis and visualization tools will operate seamlessly with you data.
+This is the `default_name` for that object, and naming it like this will increase your chances that analysis and visualization tools will operate seamlessly with you data. <br><br> There may be cases where you have multiple neurodata instances of the same type in the same Group.
+In this case the instances must have unique names.
+If they are both equally important data sources, build upon the class name (e.g. `"ElectricalSeries_1"` and `"ElectricalSeries_2"`).
+If one of the instances is an extra of less importance, name that one something different (e.g. `"ElectricalSeries"` and `"ElectricalSeries_extra_electrode"`).

 * **Names are not for storing meta-data.** If you need to place other data of the same neurodata_type, you will need to choose another name.
 Keep in mind that meta-data should not be stored solely in the name of objects.
 It is OK to name an